-IOServer will run in all versions of Microsoft Windows from NT 4.0 to current versions of Microsoft Operating System.
+IOServer will run in all versions of Microsoft Windows from NT 4.0 to the latest version.

-Before attempting to run IOServer as a NT Service, IOServer must be run as an application first with the desired configuration.
-Only the registered version of IOServer can be run as a NT service.
+Before attempting to run IOServer as an NT Service, IOServer must be run as an application first with the desired configuration.
+Only the registered version of IOServer can be run as an NT service.

-Register IOServer as a NT service by issuing the following command with administrator privileges
+Register IOServer as an NT service by issuing the following command with administrator privileges

-After IOServer is registered as a NT Service, it can only be started and stopped with Start->Settings->Control Panel->Services->IOServer.
+After IOServer is registered as an NT Service, it can only be started and stopped with Start->Settings->Control Panel->Services->IOServer.
 Do not start IOServer by running IOServer.exe